 Without further ado, let me highlight the key aspects of the DORA regulation, why it’s making waves across the continent, and why countries like Germany, France, Italy, and the UK are watching it closely.

 The Digital Operational Resilience Act (DORA) is part of the broader Digital Finance Package introduced by the European Commission in 2020.
 Its core aim is simple but ambitious: ensure that all financial entities in the EU can withstand, respond to, and recover from ICT-related disruptions and threats.
-It applies not only to banks and insurers but also to investment firms, crypto-asset service providers, and their critical third-party ICT partners.
+It applies not only to banks and insurers, but also to investment firms, crypto-asset service providers, and their critical third-party information and communication technology (ICT) partners.

 This is particularly significant given the complex cross-border nature of the financial sector.
 Inconsistent national rules on digital resilience have long posed a risk.
 With the DORA legislation, the EU is now enforcing a unified framework to mitigate ICT risks.